adarshlilha/simulated-annealing/README.md

 > A scatter plot chart showing movies liked by critics but not by audience, from 2007 to 2017.

-> Uses [d3js](https://d3js.org/) for chart generation and [d3fc-label-layout](https://github.com/d3fc/d3fc-label-layout) for removal of label overlaps
+> Uses [d3js](https://d3js.org/) for chart generation and simulated annealing for removal of label overlaps

+> With reference from annealing implementation of [d3-labeler](https://github.com/tinker10/D3-Labeler)

 #### Check out the hosted version at [https://adarshlilha.github.io/movie-gap-rt/](https://adarshlilha.github.io/movie-gap-rt/)